I’ve been using the Internet for a good 25 years now, and I’ve been lucky

 If you need to access information from the message in order to accomplish the

-this, but in the worst case, following the guidelines above about
+message, but in the worst case, following the guidelines above about

 eliminating unnecessary folders and filing in your email client, just put a